- Be Bop's Glass Works body

 The show continues underneath the car where more painted and polished pieces match the seriously high standards set up top.
 Behind the 406, a GM TH350 3-speed automatic is bolted in place, dressed with a finned aluminum pan and flywheel cover.
 Combined with the stainless oil pan, it's an impressive view under the front half of the car.
 At either side, the aforementioned dual exhaust system spans most of the undercarriage, rounded out by Hushpower mufflers and polished stainless tips.
 Follow the polished driveshaft back to find a locking Ford differential packed with 3.50 gears.
 The cast bits are painted black while a polished Pete & Jake's inspection cover completes the look.
 The rear end is located with a polished triangulated 4-link which is paired with polished coilovers for equal doses of good looks and performance.
 The front end is equally clean with a chrome drop axle and a second set of coilovers in place.
 The suspension's supporting cast consists of a manual rack-and-pinion setup and Wilwood brakes with polished calipers and braided lines at all four corners.
 On the driver side, the polished brake booster and master cylinder are tucked neatly out sight.
 A combination of 18 and 20-inch Intro wheels wrapped in new general tires introduce the impressive chassis to the asphalt.

 In a car like this roadster, experiencing the joys of open air driving is priority number one.
 That's why you won't find many distractions inside – just more tasteful design and high-level execution.
 At the ground level, black Mercedes Benz carpets cover the floors, protected by custom matching floor mats.
 A hand-built console rises from the middle, offering space for the Lokar shifter, ignition, and a pair of switches.
 While they look like simple power window switches, they actually control the power deck lid and license plate holder which can be tucked out of sight while the car is being shown.
 Seating is provided by a plush leather-wrapped bench seat which is surrounded by plainspoken leather-wrapped door panels and feature a simple design.
-In front of the driver, a polished Ididit tilt column is topped by a digital Holley readout and a leather-wrapped billet steering wheel.
+In front of the driver, a polished Ididit tilt column offers a clean look topped by a leather-wrapped billet steering wheel.
 The dash remains as stylish as the rest of the car with nothing more than a set of Auto Meter gauges occupying its sleek silver surface.
 Under the dash, accessory controls are tucked neatly out of sight but remain within reach.
 Lighting controls sit just to the left of the column, while releasing the hood requires pulling one of the billet handles on either side of the car.
 Behind the seats, a surprisingly large trunk offers more black leather and upscale carpeting.

-Hot small blocks, 2-tone paint, and tasteful leather interiors are all classic pieces of street rodding tradition.
+Hot small blocks, two-tone paint, and tasteful leather interiors are all classic pieces of street rodding tradition.
 While trends may come and go, this '33 Ford is set up for graceful aging and a whole lot of fun on sunny weekends.
 If you're ready for a street rod that doesn't need 12 TV screens and yellow paint to catch your eye, take a second look at this subtle roadster – it might just be your new favorite cruising companion.